Skip to content ↓

 Who Was St. Catherine?

-St. Catherine served humbly, not wishing to be known as a visionary.
+St. Catherine served humbly, not wishing to be known as a visionary, she went to live in a convent outside Paris and looked after the sick all her life.
+People knew her for being holy and caring but no one knew it was her who had seen Mary and made the medal.
 It was only after 46 years of service that she informed her Sister Superior that she was the Sister that Mary had appeared to.
 At Catherine’s death, on December 31, 1876, at the age of 70, few people knew of her visions.
 She preferred a silent life, spending her time caring for the aged and sick.

 She is a wonderful example of humility and service, putting the needs of others before her own image – a great intercessor and example for our House.